Book Arts Mentorship Award

 Meet the Mentors

-Julie Chen would like to work with an experienced book artist who is interested in focusing on content development for artist's books in which text, image and book and box structure all contribute in meaningful ways.
+Julie requested to work with an experienced book artist who is interested in focusing on content development for artist's books in which text, image and book and box structure all contribute in meaningful ways.

-Zach Clark is interested in working with artists looking to create serious book works that embrace and acknowledge the quirks, limitations, and possibilities of Risograph, with a positive attitude towards experimentation with the unexpected.
+Zach requested to work with artists looking to create serious book works that embrace and acknowledge the quirks, limitations, and possibilities of Risograph, with a positive attitude towards experimentation with the unexpected.

 2024